Respect Network Events.

 In that time we have:

-- Set up the Men’s Advice Line: the UK helpline for male victims of domestic violence and those supporting them
+- Set up the Men’s Advice Line: the UK helpline for male victims of domestic abuse and those supporting them

-- Developed the Male Victims Toolkit, a resource designed to support and inform frontline work with men experiencing domestic abuse
+- Developed the Respect Toolkit for Work with Male Victims of domestic abuse, a resource designed to support and inform frontline work with men